 SUPPORT FROM DTP JOINT SECRETARIAT

-DTP applicants will have the possibility to individually consult with the Joint Secretariat on their project ideas before and during the launch of the call.
+DTP applicants had the possibility to individually consult with the Joint Secretariat on their project ideas before and during the launch of the call.
 Project ideas being at an early stage of development are recommended to first address their respective National Contact Point for general advice and information.

-A consultation can only be requested by email including a written project outline based on a pre-defined DTP Concept Note.
-Additionally, applicants are requested to highlight the main questions to be answered by the Joint Secretariat.
-The JS will provide a feedback as soon as possible, not later than a week from the request.
+A consultation could only be requested by email including a written project outline based on a pre-defined DTP Concept Note.
+Additionally, applicants were requested to highlight the main questions to be answered by the Joint Secretariat.
+The JS provided a feedback as soon as possible, not later than a week from the request.

-The requests for project consultation not based on the official DTP Concept Note template will not be considered.
+The requests for project consultation not based on the official DTP Concept Note template were not considered.

-Bilateral on-site consultations can be requested to the thematic Project Officer in the premises of the Joint Secretariat.
-They are limited to 30 minutes and can be requested only once for each project.
-They can only be requested by email including a written project outline based on a pre-defined DTP Concept Note.
-Additionally, applicants will be requested to highlight the main questions to be discussed with the Joint Secretariat.
+Bilateral on-site consultations could be requested to the thematic Project Officer in the premises of the Joint Secretariat.
+They were limited to 30 minutes and coud be requested only once for each project.
+They could only be requested by email including a written project outline based on a pre-defined DTP Concept Note.
+Additionally, applicants were requested to highlight the main questions to be discussed with the Joint Secretariat.

-Support to potential applicants at national level is provided as well by the DTP National Contact Points.
-They plan to organise several Info Days regarding the second call for proposals.
-The location and dates of those events will be announced in the DTP website.
+Support to potential applicants at national level was provided as well by the DTP National Contact Points.
+They organised several Info Days regarding the second call for proposals.
+The location and dates of those events were announced in the DTP website.

 For the purpose of supporting the Applicants in self-assessing their financial viability the JS developed an excel-based tool.
 This tool was not mandatory as the financial viability will only be assessed by the JS based on a self declaration.